-You might say this was roughing it big time, but you see when you don't know any different...it was home, where everyone shared with love.
+You might say this was roughing it big time, but when you don't know any different...it was home, where everyone shared with love.

-There was no school or teacher available until Johnny was nine years old, but mother Bright did what she could, with her grade five education.
+There was no school or teacher available, until Johnny was nine, but mother Bright did what she could, with her grade five education.
 Father Bright, although uneducated, taught the children how to plant and care for the garden.

 At age nine, Johnny started school.
-The school consisted of a small log building with just one room housing forty students from grades one through eight, all being taught by one teacher.
-By age twelve he had been dragged through six grades, with a succession of seventeen different teachers.
+The school consisted of a small log building of one room housing forty students, from grades one through eight, all taught by one teacher.
+By age twelve, he'd been dragged through six grades, with a succession of seventeen different teachers.
 The teachers would stick it out for an average of two months each.

-At age twelve, he was the only child left at home, and when his parents were given a gift of train tickets to B. C. to visit relatives, he was left to tend the farm over the summer holidays.
-His sister, then a school teacher, kept him company, and when they received a letter stating his parents were not coming back, she put him on a train to travel to B. C. on his own.
+At age twelve, he was the only child left at home, and when his parents were given a gift of train tickets to B. C. to visit relatives, he was left to tend the farm over the summer.
+His sister, then a school teacher, kept him company, and when they received a letter stating his parents weren't coming back, she put him on a train to B. C. on his own.

-The culture shock was enormous, with the big city life of Vancouver, with large schools and only one teacher per grade.
+The culture shock was enormous, what with the big city life of Vancouver.
+Here schools were big, with one teacher per grade.
 Johnny was obligated to drop out of school in grade ten, at age sixteen, to help support his then unemployed father.
-Working full time, he continued his education at night school.
+Working full-time, he continued his education at night.

 He trained to be a carpenter and cabinet maker, and by age thirty-two he bought into a factory.
 One year later, he bought out his partner and operated the factory for the next decade.
-He sold the factory and operated a construction business for the next two decades, selling out and retiring at the age of sixty.
+He then sold the factory and operated a construction business for the next two decades, and, at the age of sixty, he retired.

-Dr. John married his wife, Iris, in 1951, and celebrated their 60th anniversary on May 4, 2011, just prior to Iris's passing, on May 23rd.
+Dr. John married his childhood sweetheart, Iris, in 1951, and on May 4, 2011, they celebrated their 60th anniversary...just prior to Iris's passing, on May 23rd.
 They have three children, four grandchildren, and three great grandsons.